 - Here in Illinois, some municipalities are hesitant to embrace modular homes.
 From requiring Illinois licensed trades (which the Indiana factory doesn’t have typically on staff) to allowing third-party inspections, there can be some issues to resolve with the municipality before committing to the details (and sometimes the possibility) of modular construction and delivery.

 - Some modular prefab companies have their own kit of parts and assembly preferences, and some just do their stock plans.
-We like Hi-Tech Housing because they are willing collaborators and can build to our designs and specs.

 It’s good to keep in mind that the detached single-family home is inherently more expensive and more energy intensive than multi-family housing.
 But many of us here in the US desire and expect them; and we have neighborhoods full of inefficient homes with 19th-century layouts that need complete overhauls and sometimes full replacement.
 For new infill, modular prefab can make the most sense.